MikeCullimore/food/recipes/baguettes.md

 - Increase quantities by roughly 1/3 so baguettes as long as the trays.
 - The autolyse was quite dry, never quite incorporated into the poolish, could feel lumps in the final dough.
 More water in autolyse and less in poolish?
+- Our oven doesn't seem to like max temperature and the baguettes scorched on the outside before bm fully baking in the centre.
+Try dropping to say 230°C.

 🥖 Traditional Baguette (4 loaves)